BerlinUnited/NaoTH/Utils/py/BallDetection/UnrealEngineTools/README.md

 - https://github.com/TimmHess/UERoboCup
 - https://github.com/Bembelbots/UERoboCup

 The dev Branch in the first repo is newest one that works.
-This one was used to create the iamge data at ...
+This one was used to create the image data at `/vol/repl261-vol4/naoth/logs/Experiments/2020-UnrealGeneratedImages`

 ## Changes to the Python Code
 - made the script python3 compatible